JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 Creating instances of a class can be done to create as many objects as needed

 ## Encapsulation
 Hides the details of implementation from the user, so the user doesnt need to know how the program works.
-They can control the program via a user **interface**, they cant access anything that is locked
+They can control the program via a user **interface**, they cant access anything that is locked or **private**.
+Allows for **data integrity** and **security**.
+Prevents the accidental change of variables.

 **Interface** - controlling an object in a predefined way.

 ## Inheritance
 Allows to build on pre-existing work, which is advantageous.
-A child class inherits functionality and characteristics from a parent, including attributes and methods.
+A child class inherits and reuseses functionality and characteristics from a parent class, including attributes and methods.
+A child class can have additional methods and attributes

 ![image](https://user-images.githubusercontent.com/72783315/152790871-5843f096-a881-40f2-9594-1b5fd9d08ecb.png)